ntanner950/hello-world/README.md

 # hello-world
-trying to learn this github business
+I need to learn this stuff for this microsoft interview